benasher44/benasher.co/_posts/2020-02-09-kotlin-ios-getting-started.md

 data class Dog(val name: String, override val ownerName: String): Pet
 {% endhighlight %}

 In Kotlin, we're still at one line.
 I don't know how others find the ability to do this in one line, but as I've been writing more Kotlin, I've found it to be practical and concise.
-It's one of the Kotlin-y things I've come to enjoy most, and I've found more and more of these "little things" as I've explored the language.
+It's one of the "Kotlin-y" things I've come to enjoy most, and I've found more and more of these "little things" as I've explored the language.

 ## Coming from Swift